lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 The purpose of the VIPER pattern is to reduce the amount of code in a ViewController class by distributing it into other classes that have specific responsibilities.
 You may recall that this echoes the purpose of the Single Responsibility Principle.

 To understand VIPER you need to understand a bit about the the clean architecture.
+As Uncle Bob's  diagram shows, a clean system is separated into layers.

 ![Bob Martin's Clean Architecture](https://8thlight.com/blog/assets/posts/2012-08-13-the-clean-architecture/CleanArchitecture-5c6d7ec787d447a81b708b73abba1680.jpg)

-Uncle Bob's diagram, above, shows that in a clean system:
+In the diagram you can see that:

 - the User Interface is at the outermost layer of the  system
 - the Entities are at the centre of the system and are the results of applying Enterprise Business Rules.
 - the Application Business Rules reside in the layer which surrounds the Entities
 - the data store which provides the entities is outside the system
 - the presentation conversion layer is placed in the middle between the User Interface and Application business logic layers

+One thing that is not obvious from this diagran is athat the Enties are

 The diagram also shows that the Clean Architecture dependencies can only be explicit in one direction - towards the centre.
 A class in a layer closer to the center cannot know the name of a class in a layer closer to the outside.
 All dependencies going in a direction away from the centre must be implemented as a dependency inversion, which means a protocol must be used.